 Building Regulations (England & Wales) require notification of the installation of a heating appliance to the relevant Local Authority Building Control Department.
-From 1 April 2005 this can be achieved via a Competent Persons Self Certification Scheme as an option to notifying the Local Authority directly.
-Similar arrangements will follow for Scotland and will apply in Northern Ireland from 1 January 2006.
+This can be achieved via a Competent Persons Self Certification Scheme as an option to notifying the Local Authority directly.